cloudfoundry/stratos/docs/secrets-management.md

 --env staging     secrets.staging.yaml    secrets.staging.yaml.enc
 ```

 All `secrets.*.yaml` files are `.gitignored`.
-Encrypted `.enc` files
+Encrypted `.enc` files can
-can be committed if the team wants shared encrypted secrets in the repo.
+be committed if the team wants shared encrypted secrets in the repo — or,
+as this repo does, kept out of git entirely and distributed out-of-band
+(shared vault) instead, e.g. when the repo itself is public and a team
+doesn't want to reveal even the *existence* of environment-specific
+secrets to outside forks.

 ## Profiles vs Environments